khumbuai/scientific_usecases/SteelSeg/README.md

 ![ResUnet](data/ResImg.png)
 <br>
-The encoder of Resunet consist of a sequence of residual blocks (introduced in the previous section) followed by a downsampling layer implemented by a 2-dim.
-Convolution with stride 2.
+The encoder of Resunet consist of a sequence of residual blocks (introduced in the previous section) followed by a downsampling layer implemented by a 2-dim. convolution with stride 2.
 <br>
-The decoder, on the other hand, is a sequence of residual blocks followed by upsampling layers (consisting of a 2-dim Convolution (kernel size 1x1) for reducing the channel number by fact.
+The decoder, on the other hand, is a sequence of residual blocks followed by upsampling layers (consisting of a 2-dim convolution (kernel size 1x1) for reducing the channel number by fact.
 2 and a simple upsampling operation) and a process where corresponding encoder and decoder outputs are combined.
-The combination process takes place by concatenating the outputs and by processing them by a 1x1 Convolution.
+The combination process takes place by concatenating the outputs and by processing them by a 1x1 convolution.
 # Dataset
-To train and test the model we use the image data of the [Severstal: Steel Defect Detection]('https://www.kaggle.com/c/severstal-steel-defect-detection/overview') competition.
+To train and test the model we use the image data of the [Severstal Steel Defect Detection](https://www.kaggle.com/c/severstal-steel-defect-detection/overview) competition.
 The dataset consists of images showing steel sheet surfaces which partly have one or more of 4 different defect types.
 The aim is to mark the image pixels related to defects with the correct defect label.
 Hence, the model output and targets have shape (batch_size,img_height,img_width,4) where the 4 channels correspond to the 4 error types: The k-th target channel (k in {0,1,2,3}) contains a binary masks which marks pixels related to defect of type k with value 1 while the remaining